UniLife-Projects/Omnifood-Project/README.md

 # OMNIFOOD

-## A responsive website for a fictional company called [Omnifood](https://omnifood.dev/)
+## I built a responsive website for a fictional company called [Omnifood](https://uche-jordy-omnifood.netlify.app/)

 ---

-> [Omnifood](https://omnifood.dev/) is a startup company that utilises Artificial Intelligence Technology to build and distribute custom healthy meal plans.
+> [Omnifood](https://uche-jordy-omnifood.netlify.app/) is a startup company that utilises Artificial Intelligence Technology to build and distribute custom healthy meal plans.

 ---

 ###### WHO website is for

-> [Omnifood](https://omnifood.dev/) company is the client
+> [Omnifood](https://uche-jordy-omnifood.netlify.app/) company is the client

 ---